Skip Navigation

 National Association of Community Health Centers (NACHC)

 Annotation: The National Association of Community Health Centers (NACHC) addresses the lack of access to basic health care by providing a unified voice and common source for research, information, training, and advocacy for a network of health centers and state and regional primary care organizations.
-The website contains information on policy and clinical issues, research and data, conferences, technical assistance, publications and resources, and careers.
 The association produces a magazine on news and issues surrounding health care delivery to the medically underserved and the community-based health professionals who serve them.
 NACHC also produces topical newsletters on developments in the legislative and policy arenas.

 Keywords: Advocacy, Community health centers, Primary care, Rural health, Underserved communities